Large Language Models and Games: A Survey and Roadmap: Ethical Issues with LLMs in games

 \section{Ethical Issues with LLMs in games}

-With the improvement of AI methods applied to video games over the recent years, many questions regarding their ethics and real-world impact have been raised \cite{melhart2023ethics}.
-Using LLMs raises ethical issues regarding sustainability, copyright, explainability, and biases.
-Naturally, each of these issues has serious implications in the field of video games.
+With the improvement of AI methods applied to games over the recent years, many questions regarding their ethics and real-world impact have been raised \cite{melhart2023ethics}.
+Using LLMs raises ethical issues regarding sustainability, copyright, explainability, privacy, and biases.
+Naturally, each of these issues has serious implications in the field of games.

 The reliance of LLMs on training data and training time raises concerns regarding their carbon footprint.
 Beyond training costs, inference over the model's lifespan has a greater environmental impact due to constant querying \cite{chien_reducing_2023, khowaja_chatgpt_2023}.
 Factors like renewable and local energy, better model architectures, and more meaningful (and thus less wasteful) training data can mitigate this.
 In the context of LLMs for digital games, sustainability remains crucial, considering the carbon footprint of frequent queries during gameplay (e.g. for Game Master or NPC responses, or for LLM-powered players).
-This is especially pertinent if the LLM is intended to run locally, on consumer-level hardware which is usually powered by non-renewable sources.
+This is especially pertinent if the LLM is intended to run locally, on consumer-level hardware which are usually powered by non-renewable sources.